 - Submitting a status adjustment

-The benefits of voluntary departure can be outweighed by the risks associated with failure to depart.
+The risks associated with failure to depart can outweigh the benefits of voluntary departure.
 According to 8 U.S.C. § 1229c, you can face penalties such as fines and restrictions on relief if you fail to leave after being granted this option.
 As such, it is essential to use voluntary departure carefully.

 While expedited removal is technically legal in certain circumstances, it is often misused to deport individuals who are legal noncitizens and asylum seekers.
 Thus, if you have been scheduled for expedited deportation, you may still be able to challenge your removal.
-Our deportation defense lawyers can explain your options depending on your circumstances.
+Our skilled immigration lawyers can explain your options based on your unique circumstances.